aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/hyperlinks/editing-hyperlinks-of-worksheet/_index.md

 {{% /alert %}}

-The following sample code accesses all the hyperlinks of the worksheet and changes their [**GetAddress()**](https://reference.aspose.com/cells/cpp/aspose.cells/hyperlink/getaddress/) property to the Aspose website.
+The following sample code accesses all the hyperlinks of the worksheet and changes its [**GetAddress()**](https://reference.aspose.com/cells/cpp/aspose.cells/hyperlink/getaddress/) property to the Aspose website.

 ```c++
 #include <iostream>